dfwcnj/fredquery/README.md

 -h, --help            show this help message and exit<br/>
 --categories          report category data<br/>
 --showcategories      show categories in your browser<br/>
+--children            report category child data<br/>
+--showchildren        show children of a category in your browser<br/>
 --series              report series urls for categories collected<br/>
 --showseries          show series for a category in your browser<br/>
 --observations        report timeseries data for categories<br/>